 Submandibular Surgery in Princeton and Monroe, NJ

 Reoccurring infection, tumors, and blockages can occur within the submandibular gland dictating the need for removal.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area, including Princeton, Monroe and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Submandibular Surgery?